heitorcolangelo/heitorcolangelo.github.io/_posts/2016-08-10-android-testing-with-espresso-part-1.md

 author: heitor
 ---

-* This post was translated from Portuguese using GPT.
+> This post was translated from Portuguese using generative AI.

 In this series of posts, I will show you how to efficiently test your Android app using [Espresso](https://google.github.io/android-testing-support-library/docs/espresso/).
 Additionally, as we progress, I'll provide tips on the main challenges you'll likely encounter along the way and how to solve them.